mohaids/sid/content/about.md

 tags = ["updates", "personal"]
 +++

-I'm just a pretty cool guy, no?
+I'm just a chill guy, no?